mtyide/BETSoftware.Ecommerce/README.md

 Test Api endpoints => BETSoftware.Ecommerce.Api
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
 Refer to Swagger API to test endpoints (Products).
 Products are NOT deleted but rather marked/flagged as INACTIVE, same applies to ORDERS
-Creation of Users -> They are pre-populated due to time constraints.
-Refer to DB script
 Logging
 # Login Controller
 Notes: